 By the Numbers

-Regional Budget by Year
+Expenditures by Year

-George Soros began his philanthropy in South Africa, giving scholarships to black South African students in 1979.
+George Soros began his philanthropy in South Africa, giving scholarships to Black South African students in 1979.
 The Foundations’ work in Africa has expanded dramatically since then, and notably provided support to a range of civil society groups that helped drive a wave of democratic change starting in the 1990s.

 Highlights of Our Work in Africa